Brendan Shanahan: Personal life

 The son of Irish parents, Rosaleen and Donal (d.
 1990), Shanahan also excelled in lacrosse.
 His father was a firefighter and later Chief of Fire Prevention in the city of Toronto.
 As a youth, he played in the 1982 Quebec International Pee-Wee Hockey Tournament with a minor ice hockey team from Mississauga.
 He grew up in Etobicoke (now a part of Toronto), where he attended St. Leo's Catholic School and his family attended St. Leo's Roman Catholic Church.
 Shanahan briefly attended Catholic Central High School in London, Ontario, where he graduated.

-Shanahan has three brothers—Danny, Brian and Shaun.
+Shanahan has three brothers — Danny, Brian and Shaun.
 He also attended Michael Power/St. Joseph High School, where he played on the hockey team and won an Ontario Federation of School Athletic Associations (OFSAA) gold medal in 1985.

-Shanahan married his wife Catherine on July 4, 1998, and the couple has three children together.
-Shanahan became an American citizen on May 17, 2002.
+Shanahan married his wife Catherine on July 4, 1998, and the couple have three children.
+Shanahan became a United States citizen on May 17, 2002.
 Shanahan has also had small roles in a few films.
 He appeared in a generic role in Me, Myself & Irene starring Canadian actor Jim Carrey.